"Aw, man. Summer's almost over. And there were really only a few truly great summer movies

 Many of these films are often Not Screened For Critics

 Once in a while, a film released in a dump month will break out and become a hit.
 Defiance of the "dump month curse" is about as common than defiance of the Friday Night Death Slot

 .
 Movies marketed towards teens are often exceptions to the rule (hey, it's not like they have much better to do in the dead of winter), as are low-budget films.
 Plus, given the reputation for crappy product that the dump months hold, a merely good

 ones at any other time of year has a chance of breaking out and becoming a Sleeper Hit

-In April of 2013, the National Association of Theater Owners sharply criticized the studios for this practice, stating that they believe a good movie can do well in any month.
+Theaters tend to hate this practice, as while it means that their revenue may vary greatly from month to month, their expenses usually don't.
+Furthermore, their major fluctuation in expenses is seasonal hiring, which is caused by this phenomenon; they'd rather have a full-time staff, since training is its own expense and an experienced staff can provide better service.
+As a result, in April of 2013 the National Association of Theater Owners sharply criticized the studios for this practice, stating that they believe a good movie can do well in any month.
 (They also called for fewer R-rated films, and more movies featuring people of color.)
-Since a movie theater's expenses

 Compare Friday Night Death Slot